Slender red tubular firecracker-plant flowers against blurred green foliage.

 5 Signs “Scout” Hummingbirds Are Near Your Home (And How to Flag Them Down)

-Every spring, a few adventurous hummingbirds arrive ahead of the crowd.
-These “scouts”—typically early males—stake out the best feeding territories before everyone else shows up.
-If you can spot the signs and act fast, you’ll have the chance to become their favorite stop.
-Here’s what to watch for and how to make your yard irresistible.
+Every spring, a small number of daring hummingbirds arrive before the rest of the squad.
+These early males, known as scouts, claim the best feeding territories before the competition.
+If you know what to look for and act quickly, you could become their top hotspot.
+Here’s what to look out for and how to make your yard an attraction.

 Unusual High-Pitched Chirps